 Pings are visible in-world as well, which makes them useful even in singleplayer for maintaining your bearing while you're heading towards a specific location.

 With that, we'll wrap up this Valheim map guide.
-Now why not consult our Valheim building guide so you can get stuck into building the best possible home base in your new Valheim world?
+Now why not consult our Valheim building guide so you can build the best possible home base in your new Valheim world?
 Alternatively, if you're looking for more general advice on the game, check out our Valheim tips and tricks page.